 Developed over several years, the BehaviourWorks Method is a tried and tested approach to changing behaviours.

-Experience tells us that many organisations need help defining the problem to begin with, so the Exploration phase focuses on 'unpacking' the problem and build a shared understanding of it.
+Experience tells us that many organisations need help defining the problem to begin with, so the Exploration phase focuses on 'unpacking' the problem and building a shared understanding of it.

 As a society, we are dealing with increasingly complex problems and working in environments where there are many competing agendas.
 To get everyone on the same page, we use a range of tools such as process mapping, actor mapping and influence mapping to identify the individuals, groups and organisations involved in the problem - and who may be part of the solution.
 This step can reveal where behaviour change will have the biggest impact - ideally for the least effort.